EasterWorks/Cergs-Stealthchanger/Hardware-And-Calibration.md

 This sounds a bit annoying, and it is - but this is how you get really accurate results with the OptoTAP in my experience.

-# Preparing, Assembling, and Installing the Tophat
+# Preparing, Assembling, and Installing the Tophat (not in the BOM!)

 In addition to the shuttle, backplates, fanny pack, and docks, you'll need a tophat if you intend to print ABS/ASA and other high temp materials.